Khmilnyk: Early history

 The town was first mentioned in writing in 1362.
 Prince Algirdas gathered a large army for the Battle of Blue Waters, in which he defeated Kotlubug, Kachubej, and Dmytro, who owned Podillia.
 The town includes an island that served as a hiding place for raiders during the Tatar invasions.
-This island was called Khmilnyk for the hop plants which grew there in abundance; in Ukrainian, "khmilnyk" means hop garden).
+This island was called Khmilnyk for the hop plants which grew there in abundance; in Ukrainian, "khmilnyk" means hop garden.
 Khmilnyk is situated not far from "Black Way", the road often used by Tatar armies.

 Polish-Lithuanian Commonwealth

 In 1434, Khmilnyk became part of Poland's Khmilnyk district of Podillia province.
 After the town obtained Magdeburg rights in 1448, different crafts and trades grew.
 Poland considered Khmilnyk to be an advanced post of its possessions, so the town was strengthened.
 In 1534, the Polish king fortified the town with a stone wall with towers and a castle.

 After the Brest union in 1596, oppression of the local inhabitants grew, which caused rebellions against the gentry.
-In 1594, Khmilnyk was captured by Cossack detachments of Severyn Nalyvajko.
+In 1594, Khmilnyk was captured by Cossack detachments of Severyn Nalyvaiko.
 In 1637, the Cossacks returned with Pavlyuk as their leader.
-In the period of the Khmelnytsky Uprising (1648–1654), rebellious detachments of Khmilnyk people joined the army of Bohdan Khmelnytsky.
+In the period of the Khmelnytsky Uprising (1648–1654), rebel detachments of Khmilnyk's inhabitants joined the army of Bohdan Khmelnytsky.
 Maksym Kryvonis captured the castle.
 More than once, the town was the site of battles between Cossacks and gentry armies.
 As a result, the town was devastated.

-In 1672–1699, Khmilnyk was held by the Turks.
+In 1672–1699, Khmilnyk was held by the Ottoman EmpireTurks.
 They fortified the castle, built a mosque, and made secret passages.
 Endless battles between Turks and Poles resulted in the decay of commerce, and the town's population shrank.
 In 1699, Khmilnyk was recaptured by Poland.

 Russian Empire period

 In 1793, Khmilnyk and Podillya towns were captured by the Russian Empire.
 After the formation of Bratslav province on 22 May 1795, Khmilnyk became one of its district towns, and the coat of arms was consolidated into it on 22 January 1796.
-In 1797 Catherine II presented Khmilnyk and its districts, with a population of 6,070 people, to Count Bezborodko.
+In 1797, Catherine II presented Khmilnyk and its districts, with a population of 6,070 people, to Count Bezborodko.

 On June 9, 1804, Khmilnyk became part of the Litinsky Uyezd of Podolia Governorate and remained in this position until the October Revolution (1917).
 There were four Orthodox churches there until 1910.
 With industrial development, the town population grew, and in 1915 Khmilnyk had 18,300 people.

-In 1878, a weaving mill was founded, and in 1905, a brewery, sawmill and iron foundry began operations.
-There were 1616 craftsmen, which included 470 seamstresses, 250 tailors and 230 furriers.
-At the beginning of the twentieth century Khmilnyk had undergone social changes.
+In 1878, a weaving mill was founded, and in 1905, a brewery, sawmill, and iron foundry began operations.
+There were 1616 craftsmen, which included 470 seamstresses, 250 tailors, and 230 furriers.
+At the beginning of the twentieth century, Khmilnyk had undergone social changes.
 The economic decay of 1907-1910 was interspersed by some economic revivals.

 In 1911, there were 22 enterprises and 67 different workshops dealing with processing the products of cattle-breeding, woodwork, and metal, and many independent craftsmen.

 In the 1920s, Soviet authorities settled in Khmilnyk to control the population and discourage intellectuals.
 Churches were closed down.
 In the 1930s, Khmilnyk became a resort.